MicrosoftDocs/azure-management-docs/articles/azure-arc/multicloud-connector/view-multicloud-inventory.md

 ## Permission options

 1. **Global Read**: Provides read only access to all resources in the AWS account.
-When new services are introduced, the connector can scan for those resources without requiring an updated Cloud Formation Template
+When new services are introduced, the connector can scan for those resources without requiring an updated CloudFormation template.

   1. **Least Privilege Access**: Provides read access to only the resources under the selected services.
 If you choose to scan for more resources in the future, a new CloudFormation template will need to be uploaded.